WATCH: Mayor Ginther discusses Civilian Review Board work group recommendations

-COLUMBUS, Ohio — Columbus Mayor Andrew Ginther and other leaders are going to discuss the Civilian Review Board work group recommendations on Wednesday.
+COLUMBUS, Ohio — Columbus Mayor Andrew Ginther and other leaders discussed the Civilian Review Board work group recommendations on Wednesday.

 The board would direct, fund and staff an independent Inspector General department that would investigate allegations of misconduct and other police actions.